devcode1981/File-Provider-Storage/README.md

 Uncomment the `workhorse-stunnel` line in your Procfile.
 Now `./run app` (and `./run`) will start stunnel listening on https://localhost:3443.

+## SSH

+If you want to work on GitLab's SSH integration then uncomment the 'sshd:' line in your Procfile.
+Next time you start `run` or `run app` you will get an unprivileged SSH daemon process running on localhost:2222, integrated with gitlab-shell.

+To change the host/port you need to edit openssh/sshd_config and gitlab/config/gitlab.yml.
+If you are not working on GitLab SSH integration we recommend that you leave the 'sshd:' line in the Procfile commented out.

 ## Performance metrics